 President Xi Jinping Holds Talks with Russian President Vladimir Putin

-On the morning of May 16, President Xi Jinping held a restrictive meeting with Russian President Vladimir Putin, who is in China on a state visit, at the Great Hall of the People in Beijing.
+On the morning of May 16, President Xi Jinping held large-group talks with Russian President Vladimir Putin, who is in China on a state visit, at the Great Hall of the People in Beijing.

-President Xi Jinping welcomed the distinguished President and his old friend to China for a state visit.
-As President Putin has been sworn in as the President of Russia for the fifth term, President Xi extended heartfelt congratulations to President Putin and the people of Russia, and expressed his belief that under President Putin’s leadership, Russia will surely make new and greater progress in national development.
+President Xi again extended a warm welcome to President Putin for his state visit to China.
+He pointed out that this is President Putin’s first foreign visit after he began his new term as the president.
+This fully demonstrates the great importance President Putin himself and the Russian government attach to developing China-Russia relations.
+China highly appreciates this.

-Celebrating the 75th anniversary of the China-Russia diplomatic ties is a defining theme of the bilateral relationship this year.
-Having lasted three quarters of a century, China-Russia relations have grown from strength to strength despite the ups and downs, and have stood the test of changing international landscape.
-The relationship has become a fine example for major countries and neighboring countries to treat each other with respect and candor, and pursue friendship and mutual benefit.
-Over the years, he and President Putin have met more than 40 times and stayed in close communication, providing strategic guidance that has ensured the sound, steady and smooth development of the relationship.
-The China-Russia relationship today is hard-earned, and the two sides need to cherish and nurture it.
+This year marks the 75th anniversary of the China-Russia diplomatic relations.
+It is an important milestone year in the history of China-Russia relations.
+Over the past 75 years, China and Russia together have found a new path for major countries and neighboring countries to treat each other with respect and pursue friendship and mutually beneficial cooperation.
+With the concerted efforts of the two sides, China-Russia relations have been moving forward steadily, with enhanced comprehensive strategic coordination and further cooperation on economy and trade, investment, energy, people-to-people exchanges, at the subnational level and in other fields.
+This has made positive contributions to maintaining global strategic stability and promoting greater democracy in international relations.